Treating Your Multiple Sclerosis Attacks

 This medication has been proven to slow the onset of disability due to both primary progressive and relapse-remitting MS. It is given via IV.

-This medication uses a unique approach to slowing MS progression.
+This medication has a unique approach to slowing MS progression.
 It works to stop the immune cells that cause myelin damage from making their way into the spinal cord and brain, where debilitating damage is done.

 Another immunosuppressant, this drug is rarely used in MS due to the damage it can cause to the heart.
 It’s typically reserved for very advanced MS and is used as a last ditch effort to stop the disease from progressing.